• Home

 In addition to their scenic beauty and habitat values, our wetlands help prevent floods and purify our water.
 They recharge our groundwater and filter out pollutants, acting like the kidneys of our environment.
 By acting like sponges and absorbing runoff, wetlands help prevent flooding because they hold the excess water, slowly releasing it to the groundwater, rivers, streams and lakes.
 In the form of estuaries, they provide vital habitat for fish and other aquatic creatures.

 Our region is rich both in the types of wetland communities and the amount of acres of wetlands that occur here.
-Some of our wetland dependent creatures include mink, muskrat, herons, egrets, terns, rails, songbirds, sandhill cranes, ducks, and other small mammals and birds.
+Some of our wetland dependent creatures include mink, muskrat, herons, egrets, terns, rails, songbirds, sand hill cranes, ducks, and other small mammals and birds.

 Some of the Conservancy’s priority wetland sites include among others: